transcom/mymove/docs/adr/0069-use-orchestrator-service-objects.md

 * `+` No extra work is needed right now.
 * `-` We are left with code that implements most of the options and is inconsistent even within the same service objects.
-* `-` This leaves some cases of business logic being in the handlers.
+* `-` This leaves some cases of business logic and database details/transactions in the handlers.
 Ideally handlers should only focus on translating data from the protocol layer to the service layer and vice-versa.
 * `-` We are left without a standard that would help guide future folks.

 ## Resources